Rayc940/ece5160-fast-robot/lab5/lab.md

 #### TOF Sensor Setup

-The ToF sensor settings also affect performance.
+The TOF sensor settings also affect performance.
 Faster sensing allows the controller to react more quickly to changes.

 For this lab, the sensor was configured in short distance mode with a 33 ms timing budget, which provided sufficiently fast updates.